-When it comes to purchasing a burial insurance plan, the reasons for obtaining coverage can be as varied as the individuals who are seeking it.
-Many may need the peace of mind in knowing that ongoing income will be there, and/or that large debt obligations will be paid off so that loved ones and survivors will not be left with large financial burdens.
+The reasons for purchasing a burial insurance plan, can be as varied as the individuals seeking it.
+Many need the peace of mind that ongoing income will be there or that financial obligations will be paid off when they pass.

-In other cases, there could be the obligation of having to pay a hefty estate tax bill, and life insurance proceeds can be used to pay this debt rather than having to use one’s hard earned savings.
+In other cases, there could be the obligation of having to pay a hefty estate tax bill, and life insurance proceeds can pay this debt rather than having to use one’s hard-earned savings.

 Yet, there is one need that most everyone will have upon their time of passing – and that is final expenses.
-These are the costs that are due to either the funeral home or other entity that takes care of one’s final arrangements.
-And, without some type of financial plan in place, the debt to this entity will typically fall to a spouse, children, or others who are close to us at that time.
+These are the costs due to either the funeral home or other entity that takes care of one’s final arrangements.
+Without some financial plan in place, the debt to this entity will typically fall to a spouse, children, or others who are close to us at that time.

-The funds that are needed can come from various sources – but ideally, an individual will have life insurance coverage such as burial insurance in place so that his or her survivors can easily pay these expenses and move forward at an already difficult time in their lives.
+The funds that are needed can come from various sources – but ideally, an individual will have a burial insurance plan in place so that their survivors can quickly pay these expenses and move forward.

 What is Burial Insurance and Why Consider Purchasing This Type of Coverage

-Burial insurance – also referred to as funeral insurance or final expense insurance – is a type of life insurance coverage that is purchased with the purpose of paying off one’s funeral and other related costs.
+Burial insurance, also referred to as funeral insurance, is a type of life insurance coverage purchased to pay off one’s funeral and other related costs.

 And, if the decedent were a retiree whose pension or other income stopped upon his or her passing, these additional bills could essentially put a surviving spouse into financial turmoil.